 NDSU offers the only Master of Public Health program in the nation specifically designed to prepare graduates to work with American Indian populations and to improve Native health.

-The American Indian (AI) population suffers from among the worst public health disparities in the nation.
-In the northern plains, including North Dakota, the AI population has the highest rates of death due to diabetes, cancer, infant mortality, unintentional injuries, suicide, and other diseases.
-Risk factors and social determinants of these disparities include high rates of smoking, substance abuse, poverty, poor nutrition, historical trauma, and other unique circumstances that need to be addressed in the public health arena.
-In addition, the unique AI health policy considerations and the federal trust responsibility to provide health services to the AI population are poorly understood among most public health leaders.
+The American Indian population suffers from among the worst public health disparities in the nation.
+In the Northern Plains, including North Dakota, the Native population has the highest rates of death due to diabetes, cancer, infant mortality, unintentional injuries and suicide.
+Risk factors and social causes of the disparities include high rates of smoking, substance abuse, poverty, poor nutrition, historical trauma and other circumstances.

 In addition, unique American Indian health policy considerations, along with the federal government’s trust responsibility to provide health services, are often misunderstood among many public health leaders.
 The National Indian Health Board passed Resolution 13 – 02 declaring support for the American Indian Public Health Track at NDSU.

 Students will take the required foundational Master of Public Health courses, including Biostatistics, Epidemiology, Public Health Management and Policy, Environmental Health, Community Health Leadership, and Social and Behavioral Sciences in Public Health.
 In addition, students will be required to complete the Master of Public Health practicum and a master’s paper—each focused on American Indian Public Health.
 The 18-credit specialization curriculum is described below.

 |PH 771: American Indian Health Policy|

 PH 773: Cultural and Social Determinants in Indian Health

 And choose 6 credits from the list of courses on the Program Electives page